PrioritySoftware/priority-ionic/readme.md

 ### Contributing

-You're more than wellcome contributing by [opening an issue](/issues/new) or submitting a pull request with your fixes or additions.
+You're more than welcome contributing by [opening an issue](/issues/new) or submitting a pull request with your fixes or additions.

 Setup: